-There are many different definitions of income that can be used in family law cases.
+Many different definitions of income can be used in family law cases.
 Local law will play a big part in defining income, but in more complicated cases, other definitions may come into play.
 The financial expert can help the attorneys and the court understand the various types of income and why they should be included or excluded from income calculations in a family law case.

 Internal Revenue Service Definitions

-- Interest—Both taxable and tax-exempt interest are reported on an income tax return, although only one type will be taxed.
+- Interest – Both taxable and tax-exempt interest are reported on an income tax return, although only one type will be taxed.
 Both types of interest should be included in calculations regarding income, regardless of the taxability.
+Be sure, however, that the distinction between taxable and tax-exempt is noted when attempting to estimate income taxes to be paid in the future.

 Also included in this chapter: